abderrahmanebouslah/fake-profile-detector/README.md

 ## Project Structure

-├── app.py                  # The Python script for the Streamlit web application.├── xgb_model.pkl           # The saved, trained XGBoost model file.├── scaler.pkl              # The saved Scikit-learn StandardScaler object.├── feature_columns.pkl     # The saved list of feature names.├── requirements.txt        # A list of all necessary Python packages.├── .gitignore              # Specifies which files Git should ignore.└── README.md               # This file.
+├── app.py                  # The Python script for the Streamlit web application.
+├── xgb_model.pkl           # The saved, trained XGBoost model file.
+├── scaler.pkl              # The saved Scikit-learn StandardScaler object.
+├── feature_columns.pkl     # The saved list of feature names.
+├── requirements.txt        # A list of all necessary Python packages.
+└── README.md               # This file.
 ---

 ## Technologies Used